epomatti/az-iotedge-troubleshooting/README.md

 ## IoT Edge Diagnostics - Connectivity Checks

-Here I'll document how `iotedge check` works when doing **connectivity checks**.
+Here I'll document how `iotedge check` works when doing connectivity checks.

 As explained in the [Diagnose IoT Edge devices](https://learn.microsoft.com/en-us/azure/iot-edge/troubleshoot?view=iotedge-1.4) page, the CLI makes use of the container `mcr.microsoft.com/azureiotedge-diagnostics:latest`.

-You can verify that by running listing the docker images in your IoT Edge device:
+You can verify that by listing the docker images in your IoT Edge device:

 ```
 $ sudo docker image ls